 If you’re going to write a letter to buy a house, it needs to be brief.
 Sellers may receive 20 offers and 20 letters, so you don’t want to burden them by going on and on.
 Keep it short and sweet to increase the likelihood the seller will read it all the way through.
 Real estate experts suggest limiting your letter to one page.

 Considerations for Heroes

 Given the current political climate, some people are not as fond of certain hero groups as they used to be.
 So, if you are in the military or work in law enforcement, you may be hesitant to say what you do for a living in case it works against you.
 But your letter is your chance to show that you and the people you work with are dedicated individuals who only want the best for your community and work hard every day to make that a reality.
 There’s no reason you need to hide that.

 At the same time, disclosing your profession is by no means required.
 If you’d prefer not to mention your job, instead focus the bulk of your letter on why specific attributes of the seller’s house would be valuable and important for you and your family.
 Your real estate agent may be able to provide some insight on who the seller is and what they’re looking for.
 But follow all the tips above and you should be just fine.

 Submitting an offer on a house is always an exciting time for any prospective home buyer.
 But those who have had an offer rejected know how important it is to come with as strong an offer as possible.
 While you do not absolutely need to write a letter to buy a house, meaning it’s not a legal requirement, it is a good idea.
 By telling your story and making a connection with the seller, you can improve your chances and ultimately secure the home of your dreams.

-Heroes who buy or sell a home using the Homes for Heroes program save an average of $2,400.
+Heroes who buy and/or sell a home using the Homes for Heroes program save an average of $2,400.
 Register today to connect with a real estate and/or mortgage specialist in the area you want to be.